Skip to main content Skip to footer

 Step 4: Execute based on priority

 Find the right people for Quadrant 3 tasks.
-Delegate with clear instructions and deadlines.
+Delegate with instructions and deadlines.
 For Quadrant 4, simply stop doing these things.
 Delete them from your list and reclaim that time.

 Digital vs printable Eisenhower matrix templates

 The format you use can shape how effectively you prioritize.
-Some teams thrive in digital environments where collaboration and real-time updates come easily, while others find clarity in stepping away from screens to plan on paper.
+Some teams thrive in digital environments where collaboration and real-time updates come easily, while others find focus in stepping away from screens to plan on paper.
 The right choice depends on how you prefer to think, share, and adapt as priorities shift.

 The table below outlines the key differences between digital and printable Eisenhower matrix templates, helping you choose the format that fits your workflow and supports the way your team works best.